Cory Thiesse: 2019–2020: Team Sinclair

-2020–present: Team Christensen redux
+2020–2022: Team Christensen redux

 At the end of the 2020 curling season, Thiesse and the other three members of Team Sinclair chose to form a new team within the U.S. High Performance Program.
 The new Team Christensen consisted of Cory as skip, Sarah Anderson third, Vicky Persinger second, and Taylor Anderson lead, with Cathy Overton-Clapham as coach.
 However, the 2020-21 season was largely shut down due to the COVID-19 pandemic.
 The team ended the abbreviated season by winning the 2021 United States Women's Curling Championship, which was held in May that year, after being postponed from February.
 Thiesse finished the round robin with a 5–1 record, and won both of her playoff games, including defeating her former skip Jamie Sinclair in the final.

 The following season, Christensen played in the 2021 United States Olympic Curling Trials.
 Her team finished the round robin with a 7–3 record, putting her into the best-of-three final against Tabitha Peterson.
 The Thiesse rink lost two straight, missing a chance to make it to the 2021 Olympics.
 After the 2022 US Women's Championship were cancelled, Thiesse was invited to represent the United States at the 2022 World Women's Curling Championship.
 There, she led the United States to a 8–4 round robin record, and lost in the qualification game against Sweden's Anna Hasselborg.
 Thiesse wrapped up the season by playing in the 2022 Champions Cup Grand Slam event, where she missed the playoffs.
-In mixed doubles, she and partner John Shuster went 5–4 at the 2021 United States mixed doubles curling Olympic trials, and lost in a tiebreaker to Jamie Sinclair and Rich Ruohonen.